Portland, OR, Digital Media Schools

 Portland students who wish to study digital media have some options available through three community colleges with several locations within a half hour drive of downtown.
 These schools offer associate degree and certificate programs.
 This article also includes a table designed to help potential students compare important facts about the schools, such as tuition, enrollment and the acceptance rate.

 - In addition to an associate's degree, Clackamas Community College provides a wide variety of elective courses like digital photography or computer graphics.
-This school's Oregon City campus is about 28 minutes from downtown Portland.
+This school's Oregon City campus is about 15 miles from downtown Portland.

 - Mt.
-Hood Community College, which offers and associate degree in integrated media, has several computer labs for student use.
+Hood Community College, which offers an associate degree in integrated media, has several computer labs for student use.
 Students who are pressed for time may also take evening or weekend classes.
-Its Gresham campus is about 25 minutes from downtown.
+Its Gresham campus is about 16 miles from downtown.

 - Portland Community College boasts state-of-the-art facilities, including 50 Apple workstations, and offers a cooperative education program.
 This college offers a one-year certificate program as well as an associate degree program in multimedia.
-Its Cascade campus is 10 minutes from downtown; the Sylvania campus is 15 minutes from the city center.
+Its Cascade campus is 4 miles from downtown; the Sylvania campus is 9 miles from the city center.

 Comparison of Schools

-Students trying to decide between these community colleges may consider want to look at location and size when choosing what's best for their education.
+Students trying to decide between these community colleges may want to consider location and size when choosing what's best for their education.
 The following table compares several important aspects.